qawemlilo/ping-monitor/README.md

-# Website uptime Event Emitter
+# Uptime Event Emitter

-Ping-monitor (Node-Monitor) is a tool for monitoring your website's uptime.
-If the website is up or down an event is emitted.
+Ping-monitor is an uptime event emitter for http and tcp servers.

 Also see [Node Ping](https://github.com/qawemlilo/node-ping).